 - Child Trafficking.
-We’ll welcome Hussainatu and Hassanatu Blake, the twin sisters who founded Focal Point Global, who will lead a workshop on the topic of child trafficking.
+Last summer, we welcomed Hussainatu and Hassanatu Blake, the twin sisters who founded Focal Point Global, who led a workshop on the topic of child trafficking.
 About their organization: “Addressing the need for global youth-peer education, Focal Point Global delivers global-minded, technological innovated learning to youth in the US, Cameroon, and Namibia, in order to create the ethical leaders of tomorrow.”

 - Education for All (Girl Rising).
-We’ll be screening the exciting new film, Girl Rising, produced by a media partner of Plan International USA’s, 10x10.
+We screened the exciting film, Girl Rising, produced by a media partner of Plan International USA’s, 10x10.
 About the film: “Girl Rising spotlights the stories of unforgettable girls born into unforgiving circumstances”—and emphasizes the importance of education for all children.

 - Media and Representation (“Visualizing Humanity”).
-We’ll welcome Lina Srivastava and Linda Raftree, Plan's Senior Advisor, who will lead a workshop called “Visualizing Humanity,” which examines some of the ways that "the poor" are portrayed in marketing materials and the media, and also encourages us to to re-think how we see, learn from and listen to those that we want to support.
+We welcomed Lina Srivastava and Linda Raftree, Plan's Senior Advisor, who led a workshop called “Visualizing Humanity,” which examined some of the ways that "the poor" have been portrayed in marketing materials and the media, and also encouraged us to to re-think how we see, learn from and listen to those that we want to support.

 - Water and Sanitation.
-Members of Plan’s own expert Water, Sanitation, and Health (WASH) team will lead a workshop on the importance of clean water in communities around the world.
+Members of Plan’s own expert Water, Sanitation, and Health (WASH) team led a workshop on the importance of clean water in communities around the world.
 Water changes everything!

 - Youth Empowerment.
-All of our sessions that focus on our network, Youth United for Global Action and Awareness (YUGA), will deal explicitly with youth empowerment as a method of raising awareness and creating change.
+All of our sessions that focus on our network, Youth United for Global Action and Awareness (YUGA), have dealt explicitly with youth empowerment as a method for raising awareness and creating change.

 - Campaign Planning.
-We’ll meet with YUGA members past and present to get advice on running campaigns and hosting awareness-raising events, and then plan new campaigns for the coming school year.
+We met with YUGA members past and present to get advice on running campaigns and hosting awareness-raising events, and then plan new campaigns for the coming school year.

 - Gender Equality + Online Activism.
-We’ll welcome Sam Meier of PolicyMic, a news and analysis website for millennials.
-She writes, edits, manages, and promotes writing on a variety of social justice topics, and she will be leading a workshop on online activism and organizing.
+We welcomed Sam Meier of PolicyMic, a news and analysis website for millennials.
+She writes, edits, manages, and promotes writing on a variety of social justice topics, and she led a workshop on online activism and organizing.

 - Oppression and Equality.
-We’ll welcome Laurie Jo Wallace, the Director of Training and Capacity Building at Health Resources in Action (HRiA) in Boston, MA.
-She will be leading a training on the topics of oppression and equality, as well as the skills that young people need to work for social justice in their schools and communities.
+We welcomed Laurie Jo Wallace, the Director of Training and Capacity Building at Health Resources in Action (HRiA) in Boston, MA.
+She led a training on the topics of oppression and equality, as well as the skills that young people need to work for social justice in their schools and communities.

 - Service Learning.
-We’ll be performing community service in and around Bristol, Rhode Island, and we’re looking forward to learning through volunteering!
+We performed community service in and around Bristol, Rhode Island to learn through volunteering!

 - Voting and Elections.
-At the end of the Summit, we'll elect new members of the YUGA Steering Committee, practicing the democratic process.
+At the end of the Summit, we elected new members of the YUGA Steering Committee, through the democratic process.

 - Dancing and Drumming